 Defunding the police does not mean getting rid of the police.
 We will always have sex traffickers, assaults, child porn, fraud, murders, and theft.
 What defunding the police means is moving funds to what the Waterloo Region Crime Prevention Council has been advocating for over 25 years.
 Not well being, but social development.
 We need to stop pulling drowning people out of the water and go up stream to stop them falling in.

-In an interview with NPR, Alex S. Vitale, the author of the 2017 book The End of Policing, states:
+In an interview with NPR, Alex S. Vitale, the author of the 2017 book The End of Policing,(you can download the e-book for free) states:

 One of the problems that we’re encountering here is this massive expansion in the scope of policing over the last 40 years or so.
 Policing is now happening in our schools.
 It’s happening in relation to the problems of homelessness, untreated mental illness, youth violence and some things that we historically associate police with.